 Instructions

 - Place the almond flour and powdered sugar in a food processor and pulse until combined and any lumps are broken up.
 Add the almond extract and rose water and pulse to combine.
-Add the egg white and process until a thick dough is formed.
+Add the egg white or water/liquid sweetener and process until a thick dough is formed.
 If the mass is still too wet and sticky, add some more almond flour.
-Keep in mind that it will become firmer after it's been refrigerated.
+If it's too firm and you need it to be more malleable just add a tiny bit of water.
+Keep in mind that the marzipan will become firmer after it's been refrigerated.

 Notes